 - Shop around.
-First, make sure that you don’t focus only on a single roofing contractor.
+First, make sure that you don’t focus only on a single roofing contractor, you also have to think if DIY Roofing Materials is something you’d want to use.
 Look around at a few, especially for major projects.
 It’s a good idea to get about 3 or 4 estimates based on the materials before you pick one.
 Try not to make an immediate decision.
 Take your time and think over it.

 - Do your homework.
 Contact your insurance company and find out about policy coverage.
 Keep all your receipts in case you need temporary roof repairs.

 - Arrange a phone interview with each prospect.
-You can find roofing contractors online, in the Yellow Pages, and at the BBB website.
+You can find roofers in cincinnati oh online, in the Yellow Pages, and at the BBB website.
 Once you’ve got a list of potential contractors, you should call and find out some basic info.